crocket77/weather-monitor/README.md

 Github repository:
 https://github.com/crocket77/weather-monitor

-deployed page: ***note Github does not support the API call. https://crocket77.github.io/weather-monitor/
+deployed page: ***note Github does not support the API call.
+Please follow the directions below. https://crocket77.github.io/weather-monitor/

 This is the Weather monitor that can help you know what the weather will be wherever you are going.